Packers put together complete effort in 22-0 win over Bills

 But a 16-0 lead at the half was more than enough cushion against Buffalo's feeble offense.
 Even the return of running back LeSean McCoy, who missed a game because of a rib injury, didn't help the Bills (1-3).

-Green Bay posted its first shutout since a 9-0 win over the Jets in 2010. ...
-Mason Crosby kicked two 52-yard field goals, bouncing back after an extra-point attempt in the first quarter hit the right upright. ...
-S Ha Ha Clinton-Dix picked up his third interception of the year.
+Mason Crosby kicked two 52-yard field goals, bouncing back after an extra-point attempt in the first quarter hit the right upright.

 A physical defense for Green Bay held the Bills to eight punts and three turnovers on their first 11 drives.
 Allen was sacked seven times, three by Kyler Fackrell.